A7medM0sta/multi-lang-sentiment-analysis/README.md

   - Mixed: 1,219

 The dataset is split into training (15,917) and testing (3,980) sets.

+## English Dataset Processing

+The English dataset is read from a CSV file containing tweets, with columns for label and tweet text.
+The dataset is shuffled and labeled as follows:

+- **Label Mapping**:
+  - 0 → 0
+  - 4 → 1

+The dataset is divided into training, validation, and testing sets with 70%, 15%, and 15% of the data, respectively.
+The final structure includes the columns "text", "label", and a language indicator set to "english".

 Data preprocessing is one of the most crucial steps in any NLP task.
 In this project, we start by loading a CSV file that contains text data and corresponding sentiment labels (positive, negative, or neutral).
 Each row of the CSV file includes a sentence and a sentiment classification.